 What is Hair Transplantation?

-A hair transplant procedure involves the surgical process of transferring hair follicles from areas of the scalp where hair is abundant (known as the donor area) to areas where hair is thinning or balding (the recipient area).
-This procedure is designed to restore natural hair growth and improve the overall appearance of the hair.
-There are two main methods used for hair transplantation: Follicular Unit Transplantation (FUT) and Follicular Unit Extraction (FUE).
-Here's an overview of what's involved in each method:
+Hair transplantation is a surgical process of transferring hair follicles from areas of the scalp where hair is abundant (as the donor area) to areas where hair is thinning or balding (the recipient area).
+The procedure is designed to restore natural hair growth and improve the overall appearance.

 • Donor Area Preparation: The patient's hair is trimmed in the donor area, typically at the back or sides of the scalp, where hair follicles are genetically resistant to balding.